sriharikapu/sriharikapu/README.md

 ![Srihari Kapu](https://github.com/sriharikapu/sriharikapu/blob/master/CO.png?raw=true)

 I'm fun to work with, I always like to learn new things from others as much as helping others solve their problems.
-You know what else is fun, Learning code is.
+You know what else is fun!
+Learning code is.
 Let's work for a better opensource, decentralized future.
 A world where everything is free and everyone is free to experement, learn, survive and thrive.
 Let's code for good.